 Q: Why should I send my child to Cornerstone?

-A: Because at CDS you don’t have to compromise but get it all: a cutting edge licensed clinical program, a high quality college preparatory academic program, team sports, theater, art and electives program.
+A: Because at Cornerstone, one does not have to compromise but gets it all: a cutting edge licensed clinical program, a varied high quality academic program and all the experiences and options that enhance the full school experience rarely available in special education schools such as team sports, school trips, school dances and a fabulous electives program that includes theater, art and music.

 Q: Will courses taken at Cornerstone meet college standards?

 A: Absolutely.
 CDS is accredited by Middle States Association, the very same organization that accredits all public schools in NJ.
 All colleges and universities recognize a Cornerstone Day School diploma nationally and internationally.

 Q: I do not live close and the bus ride may be too long for my child.
 Isn’t that a problem?

 A: If your child needed to see a doctor and the best one was an hour away, you would make the trip!
 This is really no different.
 It is not uncommon for a student, even one with a problem of school avoidance, to travel a long distance to get to Cornerstone.